 Premature and Early Menopause

-What is menopause?
+What is early menopause?

 What is the difference between premature menopause and early menopause?

 The difference between premature menopause and early menopause is when it happens.
-Premature menopause occurs before a woman is 40.
-Early menopause is when a woman undergoes menopause before age 45.
+Menopause isn’t a process, rather it’s a point in time where menstruation ends.

 Symptoms and Causes